-- All SEND pupils are accessing our broad and ambitious curriculum which is captured through learning walks and pupil voice which demonstrate that children and young people feel supported and happy in their setting; - Families and children identified as SEND Support have been supported by the Inclusion Team and offered external support - We have a high level of expertise in supporting pupils with SEND; - We continue to deliver a range of interventions to reduce the impact of speech, language and communication needs on learning and attainment. - We have developed strong links with the other schools within our Trust which has enabled us to share good practice across the schools and develop our own offer of support for pupils with SEN.
+- All SEN pupils are accessing our broad and ambitious curriculum which is captured through learning walks, coaching and pupil voice which demonstrate that children and young people feel supported and happy in their setting. - Families and children identified as SEN Support have been supported by the Inclusion Team and offered external support. - We continue to deliver a range of interventions to reduce the impact of speech, language and communication needs on learning and attainment. - We have developed strong links with the other schools within our Trust which has enabled us to share good practice across the schools and develop our own offer of support for pupils with SEN. - Improved our enhanced transition from year 6 to year 7. - Dedicated primary and secondary SENDCos. - Whole Staff CPD including support staff and teaching assistants.